 - Report of 1997 survey of Canadian citizen groups about citizen associations

-- Another Model Law for Canadian Citizen Associations — Illinois Citizen Utility Board (CUB) Law (PDF version)
+- A Model Law for Canadian Citizen Associations — Illinois Citizen Utility Board (CUB) Law (PDF version)

 - Report on U.S. Citizen Utility Boards (PDF version)

-- Info on creating a Forestry Industry watchdog group
+- Info on creating a Food Industry Consumer Organization / fund

-- Info on creating a Mining Industry watchdog group
+- Info on creating a Forestry Industry watchdog group / fund

-- Info on creating a Food Industry watchdog group
+- Info on creating a Mining Industry watchdog group / fund

 - Info on creating citizen watchdog groups for government sector